-By the time we reached Kepala Batas, it was past midnight.
-I couldn’t stand any more.
+5. By the time we reached Kepala Batas, it was past midnight.
+I couldn’t stand anymore.
 I needed sleep.
-We stopped at the quiet area and I practically leapt off to pee and slept in full exhaustion all the way there.
+We stopped at the quiet area and I practically leaped off to pee and slept in full exhaustion all the way there.